Butter-Basted Snow Crab Legs

 • 1 medium onion diced

-• 1 tbsp Make It Happen All-Purpose Seasoning
+• 1 tablespoon Make It Happen All-Purpose Seasoning

-• 1 –2 tsp Make It Happen Cajun Seasoning
+• 1 –2 teaspoon Make It Happen Cajun Seasoning

 • 1 lemon zested and juiced